Plan, Verify and Fill: A Structured Parallel Decoding Approach for Diffusion Language Models: Experiment Results

 \subsection{Main Results}

-\paragraph{Baselines.} We benchmark PVF against the static decoding and two training-free acceleration frameworks for DLMs that represent complementary design choices: \begin{itemize} \item \textbf{Static.} A greedy top-1 decoding strategy that commits the most confident token at each iteration. \item \textbf{Fast-dLLM \cite{wu2025fast}.} A static confidence-threshold parallel decoding method that commits all tokens whose posterior confidence exceeds $\tau_{\text{high}}$. \item \textbf{FreeDave \cite{wu2025free}.} A draft-and-verify method that generates multiple look-ahead drafts and commits to the longest consecutively verified span under top-1 decoding, aiming to match the static trajectory with fewer model forward passes. \end{itemize}
+\paragraph{Baselines.} We compare PVF with three training-free DLM decoding baselines. \textbf{Static} greedily commits the most confident token at each iteration. \textbf{Fast-dLLM}~\cite{wu2025fast} performs confidence-threshold parallel decoding by committing all tokens whose posterior confidence exceeds $\tau_{\mathrm{high}}$. \textbf{FreeDave}~\cite{wu2025free} follows a draft-and-verify design, generating look-ahead drafts and committing the longest consecutively verified span under top-1 decoding to reduce the number of model forward passes.
+Additional experiment results are deferred to section~\ref{sec:add_exp}.

-\paragraph{Comparison.} Table~\ref{tab:main_results} summarizes accuracy and NFE across datasets.
-PVF consistently reduces NFE relative to Fast-dLLM at matched accuracy on all the datasets, while achieving more than $60\%$ fewer forward passes on GSM8K, MMLU-Pro, ARC-C, and WinoGrande, and more than $40\%$ fewer forward passes on MATH and HumanEval.
-Compared with FreeDave, PVF achieves additional reductions in NFE while maintaining accuracy.
-Besides, the improvement is consistent across both LLaDa and Dream, indicating the generality of our algorithm.
-Overall, the results establish PVF as a decoding strategy that delivers substantial efficiency gains while maintaining accuracy.